-1 User Controlled Backplane Reset -Generates a system reset through the AnalyzeIt!
-Software.
+Position 1 Description User Controlled Backplane Reset -Generates a system reset through the AnalyzeIt!
+2 Software.
+2 when the pushbutton is pressed.

-Power Up and Pushbutton System Reset - Generates a system reset at power up or when the pushbutton is pressed.

 3 (default) Power Up and Pushbutton Analyzer Reset - Generates an analyzer reset at power up or when the pushbutton is pressed.